d-eisen/portfolio/content/spark.md

 # Design
 A design session was convened with the consultant, learning team, and executive sponsor.
 Insights from my interviews with staff were shared.
 From this session the following requirements emerged"
-* Connect teaching points on diversity and inclusion with the organization's current service values
+<ul>Connect teaching points on diversity and inclusion with the organization's current service values</ul>
-* Training should be instructor led and delivered in the staff work area
+<ul>Training should be instructor led and delivered in the staff work area</ul>

 Other design requirements were clarified:
 <ul>Modular free standing design to allow for users to join anywhere in the sequence</ul>
 <ul> Gamification for quick engagement</ul>
 <ul>Simple materials that are easily reproducible</ul>

 # Develop
 An initial draft of the facilitator guide, learner guide, and game board were developed.